Germany odds to win World Cup 2022: Confirmed squad, route to the final, ranking & form

 Who is the Germany manager?

 Hansi Flick is the Germany manager, replacing Joachim Low after Euro 2020, a decision made before the tournament.
-He is still unbeaten as Germany boss, winning nine and drawing four of his 13 matches so far.
+He has lost just one game as Germany boss so far, winning nine and drawing a further five of his 15 matches.

 Who is the current Germany captain?

-Manuel Neuer is the current Germany captain and has been since 2016 whe
+Manuel Neuer is the current Germany captain and has been since 2016 following the retirement of Bastian Schweinsteiger.

 How many times have Germany won the World Cup?